Does Protein Powder Expire?

 March 29, 2017

-If, like most people, you use protein powder as a supplement just to help fill in occasional gaps in your diet, there’s a strong chance that tubs of the stuff have a habit of sticking around for long stretches of time.
-When you do dig one out, then, you might very well find that the expiration has long since come and gone.
+If you use protein powder as a supplement to help fill in occasional gaps in your diet, there’s a strong chance that tubs of the stuff have a habit of sticking around for long stretches of time.
+When you do dig one out, you might very well find that the expiration has long since come and gone.

 What then?
 Does protein powder really expire?
 How do you know when your protein powder is too old to use?